GenomeDK/genomedk-docs/docs/best-practices.rst

     e.g. those used by your workflow.
 Use file names that describe the purpose of the scripts.
 At the top of each script, insert a comment that briefly describes the input, output and purpose of the script.
-Again, a few sentences if better than nothing and may often be enough.
+Again, a few sentences is better than nothing and may often be enough.

 sandbox
     This folder contains unfinished scripts, temporary data files and